lengyijun/rust-notes/polonius/presentation/a.md

 Welcome to reviewing.

 ---
-Q1: Why not use Isabella ?
+Q1: Why not use Isabelle ?

-A: I can't use Isablla.
+A: I can't use Isabelle.